 The Research Manuscript is the customary format for presenting extended investigation and research.

-The oral defense for a Thesis Seminar usually takes the form of an oral presentation to the entire class or at the Undergraduate Research Conference.
-The instructor will indicate the specific oral defense format and expectations.
+The oral presentation for a Thesis Seminar usually takes the form of an oral presentation to the entire class or at the Undergraduate Research Conference.
+The instructor will indicate the specific oral presentation format and expectations.

 Credits and Scheduling